ehamiter/ipython-book/src/config/exec_lines.md

 ---

 <sup class="footnote-definition" id="fn6">6.
 As with anything seemingly too good to be true, [it does have its caveats](https://ipython.org/ipython-doc/stable/config/extensions/autoreload.html#caveats) and doesn't work for every case.
-It works most of the time, though, and can save you a lot of time.<a href="#ref6" title="Jump back to footnote 6 in the text.">↩</a></sup>
+It works more often than not, though, and can save you a lot of time.<a href="#ref6" title="Jump back to footnote 6 in the text.">↩</a></sup>